tholian-network/stealth/README.md

 Stealth also focusses on Privacy in the sense of "Real Privacy" that does not trust any website or any URL by default.
 Everything has to be whitelisted by `Site Modes` that decide what content is loaded.
-Regularly visited Sites can be audited and their Semantic Knowledge extracted via `Site Optimizers` that allow automated usage.
+Regularly visited Sites can be audited and and their Semantic Knowledge can be extracted via `Site Beacons`, fully automatically.

 ## Downloads / Releases